 The Digital Fabrication Laboratory (or Fab Lab), located on Century College’s East campus, is a “hi-tech tinkers” workshop for inventors and people who want to design, prototype and build things.
 The Fab Lab and Innovation Center offers a blend of unique technology solutions designed to stimulate learning through the innovative life cycle utilizing new digital fabrication tools and techniques.

-In our lab, individuals who can envision an idea will have access to a variety of technologies which will allow them to produce an end product with the aid of computer-aided design and desktop manufacturing technologies.
+In our lab, individuals who envision an idea have access to a variety of technologies which allow them to produce a product through computer-aided design and desktop manufacturing technologies.

 The lab is equipped with open source CAD/CAM software, allowing people to design and manufacture products.

 - Mini-mills - 2 Sherlines & 1 Modela

 - Vinyl sheet/sign cutter

 - 3D powder-based rapid prototyping machine